Era of Good Feelings: Monroe and political parties

 As president, Monroe was widely expected to facilitate a rapprochement of the political parties in order to harmonize the country in a common national outlook, rather than party interests.
 Both parties exhorted him to include a Federalist in his cabinet to symbolize the new era of "oneness" that pervaded the nation.

 Monroe reaffirmed his conviction that the Federalist Party was committed to installing a monarch and overthrowing republican forms of government at the first opportunity.
 He stated that if he appointed a Federalist, he would prolong their inevitable decline and fall, and that his administration would never allow itself to become tainted with Federalist ideology.

-Monroe stated that his drive to eliminate the Federalists was part of his campaign to eliminate party associations altogether from national politics, including his own Republican party.
+Monroe stated that his drive to eliminate the Federalists was part of his campaign to eliminate party associations altogether from national politics, including his own party.
 All political parties, he wrote, were incompatible with free government by their very nature.
 He worked to deflate the Federalist Party through neglect.
 Federalists were denied political patronage, administrative appointments, and federal support.
-Monroe indicated that he wished to eradicate Federalists from positions of political power, both Federal and State, especially in its New England strongholds.
+Monroe indicated that he wished to eradicate Federalists from positions of political power, both federal and state, especially in its New England strongholds.
 He believed that any expression of official approval would only encourage hope for a Federalist revival, and this he could not abide.

 Some historians believe that Monroe reduced party politics, evidenced by his unopposed run in the 1820 presidential election.
 The Federalists ran no candidate to oppose him, running only a vice-presidential candidate, Richard Stockton.
 Monroe and his vice president, Daniel D. Tompkins, would have won reelection unanimously through the electoral college, had there not been a handful of faithless electors; one presidential elector cast his vote for John Quincy Adams, while a handful of electors (mostly former Federalists) cast votes for a number of Federalist candidates for vice president.
 It remains the last presidential election in which a candidate ran essentially unopposed.